lord-alvino/crud-java-spring/README.md

 # Simple CRUD
 This repository contains a simple CRUD project built using Java Spring.
-The aim of this repository is to practice and share how you can build all CRUD Methods using Java Spring.

-This project is built over an existing one created in a live (https://www.youtube.com/watch?v=tP6wtEaCnSI).
+It is the second step of understanding how to manipulate variables through REST calls.

+All the relevant code now is inside the controller (for didactic purpose) The Idea is to understand different REST components (Path, Param, Header and Body) And how to filter a list using them.

 1. Start the application with Maven
 2. The API will be accessible at http://localhost:8080